nonblocking/mashroom/packages/plugin-packages/mashroom-storage/README.md

  * _provider_: The storage-provider plugin that implements the actual storage (Default: Mashroom Storage Filestore Provider)
  * _memoryCache_: Use the memory cache to improve the performance.
 Requires *@mashroom/mashroom-memory-cache* to be installed.
-     * _enabled_: Enable the store.
-If you set this to false you can still enable caching on some collections (default: true)
+     * _enabled_: Enable cache (of all) collections.
+The preferred way is to set this to false and enable caching per collection  (default: false)
      * _ttlSec_: The default TTL in seconds.
 Can be overwritten per collection (default: 120)
      + _invalidateOnUpdate_: Clear the cache for the whole collection if an entry gets updated (default: true).
        This might be an expensive operation on some memory cache implementations (e.g. based on Redis).
 So use this only